Cloudxtreme/Contiki-BBS/platform/c64/README.txt

   $ c1541 -format "contikibbs,25" ctkbbs.d64

 9.)
-Write the neccessary files to your new D64 disk image
+Write the neccessary files to your new D64 disk image.
+Depending on what ethernet hardware you are using, you may skip writing *.eth drivers to the image that you don't need in order to save disk space.

   $ c1541 ctkbbs.d64 -write contiki-bbs.c64 contiki-bbs
   $ c1541 ctkbbs.d64 -write bbs-setup